Gibsongf/react-blog-app/README.md

 - Publish and unpublish posts: Control the visibility of your posts by publishing or unpublishing them.
 - Delete posts: Remove any posts that you no longer want to keep.
 - Commenting system
+- View Blog Posts: Browse through a collection of blog posts created by the authors.
+- Read Post Content
+- View all single author post